mattwaler/mattwaler.com/src/content/blog/ai-in-development-worst-mentor-best-mentee.md

 This approach leverages AI as your mentor, and that mentor is willing to solve it all for you without teaching you anything.

-## Vibes remove friction, and friction is where you learn.
+## Vibes remove friction, and friction is where you learn

 Skills, intuition, and permanent personal development are built through friction.
 This friction occurs when you make your own decisions, write your own code, and see for yourself where it breaks.
 Not only that, but the feeling you get when you finally solve that bug all on your own is what pushes you further into your development journey!

 When AI robs you of that dopamine hit, you gradually stop chasing that feeling of growth as a developer.
 You stop forming your own opinions, ideas, and solutions to problems you encounter.
 You start to both defer to and grow reliant on AI.

-## What makes a great mentor, and why can't AI do it?
+## What makes a great mentor, and why AI can't do it

 I am so lucky that in my career, I have had multiple mentors that have taught me so much.